UNDP Engagement With Civil Society

 In addition, recognizing that CSOs often serve as both a driving force in guiding development policies and as a watchdog to make sure policies get implemented, UNDP facilitates civil society participation in poverty reduction strategy processes, advocacy for the MDGs, and in advancing gender equality.

-See also UNDP Fast Facts on Civil Society and Civic Engagement (2014) in:
+Fast Facts on Civil Society and Civic Engagement (2014)

-- Latin America and the Caribbean (Available in English and Spanish)
+Latin America and the Caribbean (also in Spanish)